 - 17.1 If a shareholder has two or more share certificates for shares of the same class which are in certificated form, they can return the certificates to us, ask us to cancel these and replace them with a single new certificate.
-We must comply with this request, without making a charge. - 17.2 A shareholder can ask us to cancel and replace a single share certificate with two or more certificates, for the same total number of shares.
-We can comply with this request and the Directors can ask the shareholder to pay a reasonable sum to us for doing so. - 17.3 A shareholder can ask us for a new certificate if the original is: - (a) damaged or defaced; or - (b) said to be lost, stolen, or destroyed. - 17.4 If a certificate has been damaged or defaced, we can ask for the certificate to be returned to us before issuing a replacement.
-If a certificate is said to be lost, stolen or destroyed, we can ask for satisfactory evidence, and an indemnity, before issuing a replacement. - 17.5 The Directors can require the shareholder to pay our exceptional out-of-pocket expenses for issuing any share certificates under Article 17.3. - 17.6 Any one joint shareholder can request replacement certificates under this Article 17 and we can treat an application for a replacement certificate made by one joint shareholder as being made on behalf of all the shareholders concerned.
+We can comply with this request and the Directors can require the shareholder to pay our administrative expenses for doing so. - 17.2 A shareholder can ask us to cancel and replace a single share certificate with two or more certificates, for the same total number of shares.
+We can comply with this request and the Directors can require the shareholder to pay our administrative expenses for doing so. - 17.3 A shareholder can ask us for a new certificate if the original is: - (a) damaged or defaced; or - (b) said to be lost, stolen, or destroyed. - 17.4 If a certificate has been damaged or defaced, we can ask for the certificate to be returned to us before issuing a replacement.
+If a certificate is said to be lost, stolen or destroyed, we can ask for satisfactory evidence, and an indemnity, before issuing a replacement. - 17.5 The Directors can require the shareholder to pay our administrative expenses for issuing any share certificates under Article 17.3. - 17.6 Any one joint shareholder can request replacement certificates under this Article 17 and we can treat an application for a replacement certificate made by one joint shareholder as being made on behalf of all the shareholders concerned.